Earle, Northumberland

 Earle is a village and civil parish in county of Northumberland, England.
 It has around 20 inhabitants and is about 2 mi from Wooler (where from the Census 2011 the population is included).
 It is a popular walking area with many walks passing through Earle on their way to the Cheviot Hills.

+History

+Earle was historically in Doddington parish.

 Governance

 Earle is in the parliamentary constituency of Berwick-upon-Tweed.